-Tardies: A student is tardy if he/she enters the line up or classroom after 8:00 a.m.
+Tardies: A student is tardy if he/she enters the line-up or classroom after 8:00 a.m.
+Students arriving after 8:00 am must check-in at the front office prior to going to class.
 Tardies disrupt the student's learning process.
 They also disrupt the learning of other children because the teacher has to stop teaching in order to provide for the late student.
 Shull School policy is for a child who has three tardies within a week to serve recess detention.
 Three tardies of over 30 minutes constitute truancy.
 One tardy a trimester may be excused by the parent arranging to work in the classroom or computer lab for one hour.
 This helps eliminate having students lose awards when there are troubles with transportation etc.

 Visitor Passes: We have many visitors on our school grounds each day, including parents, volunteers, and others.
 Every visitor to Shull School must sign in and get a visitor badge from the office before going on the school grounds or to the classrooms.
 Every visitor must present and have their California ID ran through the Raptor system prior to the initial visit.
 On subsequent visits they must be prepared to show their identification as well.
 This helps to keep our campus safe!